 Impressed with the capabilities of CMX, the airport is now partnering with Cisco and WWT to take part in a next-generation CMX beta program.

 Not only does the airport now have an immense amount of traveler data available to them, they also have a mobility and wireless solution in place for the manageable collection of data, which translates to an added value for TSA, travelers and the airport.
 TSA is able to use airport data to measure traveler wait times and customer flows; travelers get free access to reliable high-speed Wi-Fi, as well as the added convenience of shorter wait times; and the airport has an end-to-end understanding of their travelers’ experiences.

 The airport is now better positioned to capitalize on improved traveler convenience and optimized wait and boarding times, allowing travelers more time to spend at concessionaires.

-The WWT Big Data Team is working with the airport to come up with new ways of using location data provided by CMX to pass onto vendors.
-To complement this shift toward traveler buying behavior, the airport has also met with WWT Application Services teams to discuss how it could potentially design airport applications to push relevant deals to travelers when in the airport.
+We are working with the airport to come up with new ways of using location data provided by CMX to pass onto vendors.
+To complement this shift toward traveler buying behavior, the airport has also met with WWT Application Services to discuss how it could potentially design airport applications to push relevant deals to travelers when at the airport.